 This review first appeared in the Christian Research Journal, volume 31, number 4 (2008).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For more information about the Christian Research Journal, click here.

 The professional philosophers writing in the anthology, Philosophers without gods reject religious belief and attempt to justify their secular outlook and existence through narrative and argument.
 Some are well known (such as Daniel Dennett, Simon Blackburn, and David Lewis), others are not.
 Their approaches differ, but their message is roughly the same: we need not trouble ourselves with God anymore; the secular life can be satisfying.
 Some writers focus their rejection on Judaism, others on Christianity; they give no attention to other religions.
 Some essays are rather triumphant in their atheism, such as Walter Sinnott-Armstrong’s chapter, “Overcoming Christianity.”
 Some are matter-of-fact about atheism, such as Richard Feldman’s “Reasonable Religious Disagreement.”
 Others are more wistful, realizing that the loss of God cannot be fully compensated by the secular life, such as David Owen’s “Disenchantment.”
 Some historical background is in order before examining the contents of this challenging work.